hartwigmedical/hmftools/sv-linx/README.md

 ##### Single breakends on same arm with matching satellite repeat type clustering
 Where complex events touch satellite repeats we frequently find many single breakends on the same chromosome with links to the same type of repeat.
 In particular this can occur when shattering events include complex focal scarring in centromeric regions leading to many unresolved single breakends

-We therefore merge any cluster with less than or equal to 1 non single breakend and non inferredbreakend with any other cluster which contains a single breakend on the same chromosome with matching repeat class or type for the following cases:
+We therefore merge any cluster with less than or equal to 1 non single breakend and non inferred breakend with any other cluster which contains a single breakend on the same chromosome with matching repeat class or type for the following cases:
 * RepeatClass = 'Satellite/centr’ (centromeric)
 * RepeatType = '(CATTC)n’ (satellite repeat type)
 * RepeatType = ‘(GAATG)n’ (satellite repeat type)